brunonlinespace/suite-pythoine/README.md

 ---

-# File routing
+# OS-level File routing

-Suite Pythoine can route supported files to applications that understand them.
+Suite Pythoine can integrate with OS and route supported files to applications that understand them.

 The component catalogue describes application capabilities rather than